MemoAlfa/CountryCodeFinder/README.md

 Please download the base data from http://pastebin.com/raw.php?i=943PQQ0n

 # Solution Notes:
+## language and frameworks choice:<br>
 I was tempted to use django-python, then I decided to use java with spring,hsqldb for virtual sql database and vaadin that makes front-end developments extremely fast.<p>
-Upon running the server the dataset will be downloaded, parsed and presisted only once.
-I also wanted to include AOP with SpringAop, but since the challenge only mentioned separate concern not cross-cutting concern I was reluctant.<p>
-About the projcet infrastructure choice, I wanted it to KISS as much as possible, except when it came to modularity and scalability so I chose to cut the layers of the app into seperate modules included in an agregator module, through my
+## About the projcet infrastructure choice:<br>
+I wantedit to KISS as much as possible, except when it came to modularity and scalability so I chose to cut the layers of the app into seperate modules included in an agregator module, through my